Does Dog Anxiety Music Work? (Yes Music for Dogs is a Thing)

 In conclusion, you may ask at some point in your dog's life, how can I better relax my dog?
 There are a variety of methods you can use to help calm your dog, as outlined above.

-However, a convenient technique is to allow your pup to listen to calming music to ease anxiety problems.
-I know it might sound crazy but yes listening to music really can have a positive effect on your dog.
+However, a convenient technique is to allow your pup to listen to calming music for dogs to ease anxiety problems.
+I know it might sound crazy but yes listening to music really can have a positive effect on your dog in helping them stay calm.

 Dog relaxing, calming music music has excellent benefits for your dog's well-being.
-It can be used to positively effect canine anxiety and other stress problems such as those stemming from noise phobia for instance.
+It can be used to lower their heart rate and positively effect canine anxiety and other stress problems such as those stemming from noise phobia or separation anxiety for instance.